Ways to give and where it goes

 The best motivation for giving is simple: gratitude.
 We are encouraged to give back a portion of what God has blessed us with.
 The congregation sets priorities for how your offerings are used.

-- Cheques in the offering plate.
+- Cash or cheques in the Tithes & Offerings box.
+If you place money in an envelope (available in a slot in the box, located between the worship space entry doors) you can add your name on the envelope and receive a tax receipt.
 Cheques should be made payable to Toronto United Mennonite Church.
 If you wish to support a specific project instead of the general fund, please indicate that with a note on the cheque memo line.

 - Donate via CanadaHelps.
 The CanadaHelps website allows you to donate to TUMC with your credit card or via PayPal.
 Go to the TUMC page and fill in the information.
 You can donate to the general fund or to specific projects and make one time or regular donations.